binnisays/binnisays.github.io/_posts/2018-07-28-employmentnews.md

 ### Centac releases MBBS vacancy position in Puducherry colleges

-PUDUCHERRY: The Centralised Admission Committee (Centac) has published the vacancy position for MBBS course in various colleges in the Union territory of Puducherry on its website www.centaconline.in.
+PUDUCHERRY - The Centralised Admission Committee (Centac) has published the vacancy position for MBBS course in various colleges in the Union territory of Puducherry on its website www.centaconline.in.
 Centac coordinator (admission) Rudra Goud said the candidates could participate in the second round of counselling without any limitation regarding allotment in the first round if any.

 The students must pay the registration fee as per the notification of the Medical Council of India to participate in the second round of counselling.